zhangjiacheng/zhangjiacheng.github.io/_posts/2023-09-25-SalesForecasting.md

 ## How to use Forecast Process for the Sales team
 <div class="mermaid">
-sequenceDiagram
+sequenceDiagram;
-  SalesRep->>SalesManager: Identify and Create Opportunity in timely manner SalesManager-->>SalesRep: Inspecting and Mornitoring pipeline SalesManager->>C-Suite: Adding judgment and commits C-Suite-->>SalesManager: Investigate trend and redirect resource
+  SalesRep->>SalesManager: Identify and Create Opportunity in timely manner;
+  SalesManager-->>SalesRep: Inspecting and Mornitoring pipeline;
+  SalesManager->>C-Suite: Adding judgment and commits;
+  C-Suite-->>SalesManager: Investigate trend and redirect resource;
 </div>